maxall41/hexagon/README.md

       "checkStatus": true
     },
     {
+      "_comment1": "The name of the app",
       "name": "App 3",
       "description": "This is an app (3)",
-      "url": "https://fdsfsdfsdfs.com/3",
+      "_comment2": "The url of the app to open", "url": "https://fdsfsdfsdfs.com/3",
-      "checkStatus": true,
+      "_comment3": "Should the status of this app be checked using the above url", "checkStatus": true,
-      "_comment": "This is optional defaults to 200 as accepted code:", "acceptableStatusCode": [200,201]
+      "_comment4": "This is optional defaults to 200 as accepted code:", "acceptableStatusCode": [200,201]
     }
   ]